-In the face of unprecendented population growth locally, the Generation Leadership project will be providing an opportunity for Millennials and Gen-Xers to become the influencers that will protect and grow local access to the outdoors, and engage in land conservation challenges regionally.
+In the face of unprecendented population growth locally, the Conservation Leadership project will be providing an opportunity for Millennials and Gen-Xers to become the influencers that will protect and grow local access to the outdoors, and engage in land conservation challenges regionally.

 Forty years ago the Colorado Springs metropolitan population was less than 300,000.
 Today, we’re quickly approaching 700,000.
 It’s the second-largest city in Colorado and located in the most populated county.